NotDaveTheDev/Youtube-video-converter-app-with-Pytube/README.md

 It is possible to change the destination location of the file by indicating the path as a parameter to .download() line 26 of the YoutubeVideoConverter.py file.

 I also uploaded in the repo the source code files, which I named YouTubePythonDemo.py and YoutubeDownloadPython.py.

+Comments in the code are in French, soon to be translated.